 Medicare Advantage (MA) plans often have a small network of doctors and hospitals.
 Therefore if you are traveling outside of your home state/network you most likely will not be not covered in the U.S. for non-emergency services.
 Most MA plans, however, have some provisions for emergency coverage when you inside the United States but outside your MA service area.

 There are even some MA plans may cover you if you have emergency while traveling outside the U.S. It is important to remember that Medicare Advantage plans are not standardized, so you will have research this before choosing a plan.

 Go here to see a Medicare Advantage Overview.

 4) Medicare Supplemental (Medigap) MAY cover Foreign Emergency Care

 Medigap has the same network of doctors and hospitals in the U.S., therefore you can travel anywhere within the States and your coverage is the same.
 As for emergency care when traveling outside of the country, 7 out of the 11 standardized Medigap plans cover foreign emergencies and health services.

-Medigap Plan F is the most comprehensive by covering your Medicare co-pays, deductibles, and extra hospital days, as well as Medigap Plan F plan will cover up to 50k in foreign medical bills (as long as it is within the first 60 days of your departure.)
+Medigap Plan F and Plan G are the most popular plans by pfar and both will cover up to 50k in foreign medical bills (as long as it is within the first 60 days of your departure.)
 Click here for a Medigap quote.

 To learn more about protecting yourself against medical emergency costs while traveling beyond the U.S. borders call 800-930-7956 or contact Senior65.